Academic Suspension Information

 If your appeal is denied or you do not wish to appeal, classes for which you are registered will be dropped.

 While suspended, the University Readmission Committee strongly recommends that you take a full-time (12 hour or more) academic load at another institution and achieve a 2.5 GPA on those hours.
-Failure to take classes away from ACU may result in being denied readmission when you apply.
+Failure to take classes away from ACU will likely result in being denied readmission when you apply.
 If the institution which you decide to attend has a policy about not admitting suspended students from other universities, you should provide a copy of this policy and ask if you can enroll as a transient student for one semester.
 Please contact the Registrar’s Office if you have any questions or concerns about this issue.